asichi/DonorSPA/README.md

 # DonorSPA
-Simple App To demo using Vue.js with ASP.NET Core MVC
+Simple App To demo a basic approach of using Vue.js with ASP.NET Core MVC with no jQuery.